brianvanburken/brianvanburken.github.io/_posts/2019-05-01-solving-challenges-with-elixirs-compile-time-function.md

 above might be overkill.
 And I won't argue with that.
 However, it is fun to write and show you how you can define compile-time functions.

+If you are interested in learning more about macros in Elixir I highly recommend the book [Metaprogramming ELixir][6] which goes deeper into the subject.

 *[DNA]: DeoxyriboNucleic Acid
 *[RNA]: RiboNucleic Acid
 *[REPL]: Read-Evaluate-Print Loop